 2. The Great Wall – Badaling/ Beijing:

 Badaling is the most visited portion of the Great Wall of China in the country.
-It is about 80 kilometers northwest of the city of Beijing.
+It is about 80 kilometres northwest of the city of Beijing.
 This section of the wall had strategic importance reflected by the addition of a military outpost when it was built back in 1504.

 After restoration works on Badaling, it was the first portion of the wall to open to tourists in 1957 and since then it has received millions of visitors every year.
 The surrounding area was also developed to accommodate the increasing tourist numbers with the building of hotels, cable cars and restaurants.

 3. Waitan – Shanghai:

 Spend your time among the historical buildings on the riverfront of Huangpu River.
 Also known as The Bund, this protected historical district allows you to get a full view of the cityscape of Shanghai.
 There are 52 buildings in Waitan spanning most architectural styles from Romanesque to Art Deco.